2024 is the Year of Financial Data Intelligence

-Day 1 of Banking Transformation Week is a wrap, and you can register to see it all here — including the captivating keynote from Adam Savage of MythBusters.
-(Note that the content will be available until April 30th, 2020, so register today!)
+Day 1 of Banking Transformation Week is a wrap — including the captivating keynote from Adam Savage of MythBusters.

 Ron Shevlin, Senior Contributor at Forbes, adds to the call for more fully integrating banking solutions on a mobile device.
 He puts it bluntly: “More and more people are saying why do we need all this technology in the branch when we have this on our phone?”
 It’s a question worth asking — especially during a time of quarantine.